Yellowflash-070/Function-Generator-Design/README.md

 # Function-Generator-design-
- A Sine, Square wave Function Generator util- ising Schmitt Trigger and Wein Bridge Oscillator designed on PCB using EasyEDA.
+ A Sine, Square wave Function Generator utilising Schmitt Trigger and Wein Bridge Oscillator designed on PCB using EasyEDA.